 - Diette, Timothy M., and Ruth Uwaifo Oylere.
 “Do Limited English Students Jeopardize the Education of Other Students?
 Lessons from the North Carolina Public School System.”
 Education Economics 25, no. 5 (2017): 446–61.

 - It is important for teachers to know that undocumented students can go to college.
-They cannot be awarded federal aid, but the majority will qualify for in-state tuition rates at state-run schools in nearly every US state.
+They cannot be awarded federal aid, but the majority will qualify for in-state tuition rates at state-run schools in nearly every U.S. state.
 At least six states allow undocumented students to receive state financial aid, and there are other sources of support available to these students including institutional aid and private and foundation grants.

 - Bajaj, Monisha, and Lesley Bartlett.
 “Critical Transnational Curriculum for Immigrant and Refugee Students.”
 Curriculum Inquiry 47, no. 1 (2017): 25–35.